Over the years, we’ve always tried to achieve a critical balance with Remote Desktop Manager (RDM).

 Some organizations are fine with giving their non-technical (or less technical) users access to RDM.
 However, other organizations have come to the conclusion that “user friendly” for IT pros means something entirely different than it does for people who don’t know the difference between, say, PowerShell and Powerball.

-In such cases, pairing RDM with Devolutions Server is the way to go.
-To learn more about the advantages of adding Devolutions Server to your environment — and the advantages go far beyond making your non-technical users happy — check out this article.
-You can also request a free trial of Devolutions Server any time: https://server.devolutions.net/Home/Trial.
+In such cases, pairing RDM with Devolutions Password Server is the way to go.
+To learn more about the advantages of adding Devolutions Password Server to your environment — and the advantages go far beyond making your non-technical users happy — check out this article.
+You can also request a free trial of Devolutions Password Server any time: https://server.devolutions.net/Home/Trial.